hds/hegdenu.net/content/posts/understanding-async-await-2.md

 We can go further than this.

-We don't need to declare that we're returning our type from our function at all.
+We don't need to declare that we're returning our type from the function at all.

 We could instead return *something* that implements the `Future` trait.

 Because the `Future` trait has the associated `Output` type, we need to specify that too.

-But that's all.
+But that's everything.

 Let's rewrite our `pending` function in this way.